FredHutch/plucky-penguin/README.md

 The file `setup_env.sh` contains commands necessary to do this:

-  - `cd` into the directory where you have downloaded this repository
+  - `cd` into the directory where you ran `install.sh`
-  - run `. ./setup_env.sh` to configure the current shell
+  - run `. ./plucky-penguin-1.2/setup_env.sh` to configure the current shell

 # Addenda

+## Using Git

+Use `git clone https://github.com/FredHutch/plucky-penguin.git` to clone the repository.
+This will create a directory called "plucky-penguin" in the directory where you have run this command.  `cd` into the repository directory before running installation or setup steps

 ## Manual Installation